 Does Cincinnati Children’s support antibody tests to determine if patients or employees have been exposed to COVID-19?

 Cincinnati Children’s labs can do “antibody” or “serology” tests that detect antibodies to the SARS-CoV-2 virus.

 These tests should not be used to diagnose acute COVID-19 infection and do not help figure out if exposure led to infection.
 Using this type of test on many patients may help the medical community better understand how the immune response against the SARS-CoV-2 virus develops in patients over time and how many people may have been previously infected.

 If you would like for your child to have one of these tests, talk to your primary care provider about next steps.

 If your child is sick and you are concerned it could be COVID-19 infection, contact your child’s primary care provider or CincyKids Health Connect to arrange for testing that can tell if your child is infected..

 What should I do if I need to visit Cincinnati Children’s for urgent or emergency care?

 If your child is experiencing trouble breathing, it is important to get to the Emergency Department as quickly as possible, no matter what.
 Make sure you let our ED staff know as soon as you walk in that your child has respiratory symptoms.
-If you know that your child has been exposed to someone who has COVID-19 or you have traveled internationally recently, share that information with our staff right away too.
+If you know that your child has been exposed to someone who has COVID-19, share that information with our staff right away too.

 If you need urgent care or emergency care for a situation that is not related to respiratory illness, go to the location as quickly as is appropriate.
 Learn more about how to decide where to go.